-Figure 2: A Linemen Wearing a Conductive Suit is About to Change a Insulator String
+Fig. 2: A Linemen Wearing a Conductive Suit is About to Change a Insulator String

-Major Safety Precautions to be Observed during Live Line Working
+Major Safety Precautions to be Observed During Live Line Working

-- A golden rule for hot line operation is "nothing is too safe when a life is at stake".
+- 1. A golden rule for hot line operation is "nothing is too safe when a life is at stake".
 Records prove that hot line work on high voltage lines is actually safer than maintenance work on "Cold" lines which could possibly become energized while the line is being worked.
-Linemen working with hot sticks are always conscious of the danger involved, and being aware of this danger they work more cautiously and keep a safe distance - While working it should be kept in mind that the person working invariably keeps a certain distance from the earth point.
-In addition to this he should also keep a certain safe distance from the other phases of the lines. - Use freely safety equipment like cross-arm guards, hand gloves, etc. - Never use a tool which is not tested and which is not familiar, never use a damp tool. - Do not exceed the manufacturer's ratings in the use of hot line tools.
+Linemen working with hot sticks are always conscious of the danger involved, and being aware of this danger they work more cautiously and keep a safe distance - 2.
+While working it should be kept in mind that the person working invariably keeps a certain distance from the earth point.
+In addition to this he should also keep a certain safe distance from the other phases of the lines. - 3.
+Use freely safety equipment like cross-arm guards, hand gloves, etc. - 4.
+Never use a tool which is not tested and which is not familiar, never use a damp tool. - 5.
+Do not exceed the manufacturer's ratings in the use of hot line tools.
 Linemen must know the approximate weight of a conductor span and the line tensions which they are dealing with.
-When in doubt use a longer tool or two identical tools. - Check each tool regularly for indicating that the tool may have been overstressed. - When not in use, tools should be kept in the tool container and not on the ground. - All the hotline tools shall be inspected manually and electrical strength test shall be carried out as per design at site. - All the insulators in the string must be healthy except one or two depending on voltage class. - Altitude correction factor should be applied in the above electrical clearances.
+When in doubt use a longer tool or two identical tools. - 6.
+Check each tool regularly for indicating that the tool may have been overstressed. - 7.
+When not in use, tools should be kept in the tool container and not on the ground.